Kinyanjui-billy/Weather-apk/README.md

 ### Having a Minimu Viable Specification
 This means you need to have a clear path to what you need to do to get done including ways to solve errors,the name of the idea,a description of the problem statement and a statement of the output we expect from this specification.

+Finally we have the concept of why we are doing this, the goal(as described above),the output and how we will do it.

 ### JUST BUILD AND FIGURE IT OUT LATER
 This is a viable technique used to administer good workflow meaning , you create what yiu are thinking about then later finding out its purpose.
 On the contrary, waiting and strategising is important but could bring unforseen events such as delivering a project late or even playing what they call a "Whack-a-Mole".